 Alternative 3.
 Revise the Acceptable Biological Catch (ABC) Control Rule for dolphin and wahoo by adding a carry-over provision.
 If the Overfishing Limit (OFL) is unknown, then the Acceptable Biological Catch (ABC) for dolphin and wahoo can be increased by carrying over unused ABC from the previous year.
-The revised ABC will remain in place for no more than one year and may not exceed a certain percentage of the original ABC (Sub-alternatives 3a through 3c).
+The revised ABC will remain in place for no more than one year and may not exceed a certain percentage of the original ABC (Sub-alternatives 3a and 2b).

-Sub-alternative 3a: Revised ABC may not exceed 101% of the original ABC.
-Sub-alternative 3b: Revised ABC may not exceed 102.5% of the original ABC.
-Sub-alternative 3c: Revised ABC may not exceed 105% of the original ABC.
+Sub-alternative 3a: Revised ABC may not exceed 101.4% of the original ABC.
+Sub-alternative 3b: Revised ABC may not exceed 106.5% of the original ABC.